Grassroots movement delivers nearly 50,000 signatures that called for cancellation of Anti-Semitic SJP conference at UCLA

 The movement has vowed to continue to work with its strategic partners to hold UCLA accountable for the potential federal, state, and municipal violations it committed by hosting the conference, where chants for an intifada (armed struggle against Jews and Israel) were made publicly.

-“As concerned citizens, we must be proactive in combating the dangers of rising hate and bigotry, which threaten not only Jews, but all Americans,” said Liora Rez, one of the leaders of Stopantisemitism.org.
+“As concerned citizens, we must be proactive in combating the dangers of rising hate and bigotry, which threaten not only Jews, but all Americans,” said Liora Rez, Director of Stopantisemitism.org.
 “In the wake of the synagogue shooting in Pittsburgh—the deadliest anti-Semitic attack in U.S. history—we can no longer be lame ducks waiting for the next attack.
 The time is now to be sober, strategic, and strong in fighting against hate originating from radical movements in America.”

 For further inquiries please contact Liora Rez at: firstname.lastname@example.org